Cai

 • Do I have any fears?
 Not that we know of!

-Cai is a lovable young boy eager for a new adventure!
+Meet Cai, a charming young boy ready for a new adventure!

-This handsome pup comes from a working line, and he has a strong passion for training.
-However, his attention span is quite short, and he’ll let you know when he’s had enough by grabbing his favourite toy and playfully throwing it at you, using your head as a target is one of his favourite moves!
-Then, he’s right back to the “let’s play fetch for ages!” position.
+This handsome pup hails from a working line and has a genuine enthusiasm for training.
+However, his attention span can be short.
+When he’s had enough, he playfully lets you know by grabbing his favourite toy and tossing it at you, using your head or back as a target is one of his favourite tricks!
+But don’t worry, he quickly shifts back to “let’s play fetch for ages!” mode.
+Cai is more motivated by toys than treats, though his interest can vary based on his environment and mood.

 Apply for Cai